EdenABE/iWatch-your-Health/README.md

 ## Challenges

-Most of the confussion came with the routing, which after some thorough work and research the confussion dissipated some.
+Most of the confusion came with the routing, which after some thorough work and research the confusion cleared some.

 ## How to install and run the prokect